Abhinand-and-Roshni/PCG-ECG-UI/README.md

 # Publications arising out of this Project

-1. Dr R Geetha Ramani, Abhinand G, Roshni Balasubramanian, Aruna Srikamakshi R - <b>"Application of Phonocardiogram and Electrocardiogram Signal Features in Cardiovascular Abnormality Recognition"</b>, Presented in the <i>IFIP 7th International Conference on Computer, Communication and Signal Processing (ICCCSP - 23)</i> at SSN College of Engineering, Chennai, India.
-(Yet to be published)
+1. <a href="https://link.springer.com/chapter/10.1007/978-3-031-39811-7_16">Dr R Geetha Ramani, Abhinand G, Roshni Balasubramanian, Aruna Srikamakshi R - <b>"Application of Phonocardiogram and Electrocardiogram Signal Features in Cardiovascular Abnormality Recognition"</b>, Presented in the <i>IFIP 7th International Conference on Computer, Communication and Signal Processing (ICCCSP - 23)</i> at SSN College of Engineering, Chennai, India. </a>